 What is Community Payback?

 Community Payback is a punishment where offenders 'pay back' the community for their crimes.
-Through this scheme, offenders supervised by London Probation do demanding, physical work in their community.
+The scheme is delivered by London Community Rehabilitation Company and offenders are supervised to conduct demanding, physical work in their community.
 Magistrates and Judges can order offenders to do between 40 hours and 300 hours of Community Payback.
 Offenders are expected to undertake a minimum of six hours per week.
 Offenders wear orange jackets marked 'Community Payback', so local people can see they are paying back for their crimes.

 Local people can have their say on which Community Payback projects are tackled.